humnahfaisal/InstaVibe-socialmedia-sql-project/README.md

 └── README.md          # This file
 ```

----

 ## Author

-Built as a self-guided SQL learning project — designing the schema, writing every query, and debugging each mistake independently along the way.
+Built as a self-guided SQL learning project, designing the schema, writing every query, and debugging each mistake independently along the way.

 Feedback and suggestions are welcome — feel free to open an issue or connect!